 Like any rulebook, our Articles do sometimes need updating and any proposed changes are always shared with our members before each Annual General Meeting (‘AGM’), so everyone gets a chance to consider them before voting.
 The AGM is where most major decisions are made about how we operate the Association and how we set our objectives for the coming year/s.
 For that reason, the AGM is the most important chance each year for members to have a say in what we do and how we do it.

-You can read our Articles of Association here: British Kitesports_Articles 2013
+You can read The British Kitesports Articles of Association here

-You can see the Code of Conduct here: British Kitesports Code of Conduct
+You can read The British Kitesports Code of Conduct here